Categories

-UTC has been kept in step with Earth’s rotation thanks to the use of leap seconds.
-However, this will no longer be the case, since it has been agreed by the General Conference on Weights and Measures (CGPM) that no further leap seconds will be added after 2035.
-Although this is done to prevent glitches and anomalies during the transition to digital systems, it may result in a discrepancy of around one minute between global time and Earth’s rotation by that time.
+UTC has kept pace with the Earth’s rotation through the use of leap seconds.
+However, this will no longer be the case, as the General Conference on Weights and Measures (CGPM) has decided that no leap seconds will be added after 2035.
+While this decision was taken to avoid disruptions and anomalies during the transition to digital systems, it could lead to a discrepancy of about one minute between global time and the Earth’s rotation by then.

-The rate of our time is determined by the Earth’s rotation; thus, a day consists of 86,400 seconds (in theory).
-The actual rate of Earth’s rotation, however, varies.
-The Moon, in particular, has a long-term retarding impact in addition to the seasonal, seismic, and climatic factors already mentioned.
-Its gravitational pull causes an increase in day length of roughly 1.78 milliseconds each century.
-In contrast to this pattern, by 2020, Earth’s rotation has sped up considerably.
+A day (in theory) consists of 86,400 seconds because the Earth’s rotation determines the speed of our time.
+However, the actual speed of the Earth’s rotation varies.
+The Moon in particular has a long-term retarding effect, in addition to seasonal, seismic, and climatic factors.
+The moon’s gravity causes an increase in day length of about 1.78 milliseconds per century.
+In contrast to this model, by 2020, the Earth’s rotation had accelerated significantly.

-Since its inception in 1972, UTC has added a total of 27 leap seconds.
+UTC has added a total of 27 leap seconds since its inception in 1972.

-Since 1972, leap seconds have been used to maintain official Universal Time (UTC) in sync with the Earth’s rotation: if the divergence is 0.9 seconds or more, an additional second is added before midnight on New Year’s Eve or in the middle of the year.
-Thus, the last minute of the outgoing year has 61 seconds.
-2016’s New Year’s Eve was the last time something like this occurred.
+Since 1972, leap seconds have been used to keep the official Universal Time (UTC) synchronized with the Earth’s rotation: if the deviation is 0.9 seconds or more, an additional second is added before midnight on New Year’s Eve or mid-year.
+Thus, the last minute of last year has 61 seconds.
+The last time something like this happened was on New Year’s Eve 2016.

 The issue, however, is that introducing a leap second is not trivial for many digital systems that rely on atomic clocks.
 Just before the changeover, the clocks can be adjusted to halt the seconds for a second, add an extra second (for a total of 61 seconds), or slow down the fundamental clock pace.
 This has been dealt with in many ways up until now, depending on the nation, the firm, or the organization.
 For instance, Google progressively reduce the additional second in the 24 hours before the changeover.